POETSII/pstack/docs/engines.md

 Here we assume that the simulation pid is 100, so the name of Engine 2's queue is `100.2`.
-The Redis command simply pushes the item `1 0 2 1 -1` to this queue (the double-quotes are needed to group values into a single queue item).
+The Redis command simply pushes the item `1 0 2 1 -1` to this queue (the double quotes are needed to group values into a single queue item).

-Note that it is the source engine's responsibility to determine which regions must the message be sent to (the engine has a copy of the region map so it can determine which regions house the destination devices of each local device and port).
-Anoter important detail is that only the source device and port info are transmitted; recipient engines are responsible for determining the local destination(s) and duplicating/routing the message internally.
+Note that it is the source engine's responsibility to determine the destination regions of a message (the engine has a copy of the region map so it can determine which regions house destination devices of each local device and port).
+Another important detail is that only the source device and output port info are transmitted; recipient engines are responsible for duplicating and routing messages to local destination devices.

 Receiving queue items is the mirror image of the above; the receiving engine block-reads on its queue by printing `blpop <pid>.<region>` to `fd3`.
 This can